August 9, 2022

 Frequently, these meetings provide the opportunity for the company to gather important insights on the proxy contents, as well as helpful information regarding how the company can improve its disclosure or other areas shareholders want to hear more about.

 For most companies, the interest in engagement is critical during the month before the AGM and after the proxy materials are mailed to shareholders.
 But the most effective engagement occurs after the proxy season when institutional investors have time for a relaxed conversation with their portfolio companies.
 This also signals that the company cares enough about what its large investors think to engage with them when there is no pending solicitation of votes.

 Investors note which companies take the time to have a conversation outside the proxy season.
 This can be very helpful to a company wishing to engage during proxy season regarding an important proposal on the ballot.

 In approaching engagement, it is important to keep it simple and focus on a few key themes or points that you want to make sure you get across during the call or meeting.
 It is critical that companies approach the engagement opportunity with an open mind and with an eye toward using this opportunity to educate the investor on the perspective of the company on important issues confronting the company such as ESG or greenhouse gas emissions.
 A company might get only 30 minutes with the investor, so it is important to be strategic about the use of time.

-A continuing process Engagement is a process that takes time to perfect.
+Engagement is a process that takes time to perfect.
 Each company’s approach to engagement with shareholders must reflect its unique characteristics and culture, as well as the issues and topics that will be discussed at the engagement meetings.